clccmh/RayTracingInOneWeekend/Ch4.1/README.md

 # Ch4.1

-- Added support for resolutions with different aspect ratios.o
+- Added support for resolutions with different aspect ratios.